Publication Date: January 24, 2017

 This book was given to me by the TBC Reviewer Group in exchange for my review.

 Queenie’s Teapot is a wonderful political satire set in a time when democracy has failed and a new system is set in place.
 In Britain, citizens are sent jury-duty type notices to report for civil service.
 Citizens are given jobs suited according to their skills, so when Queenie Mason is analyzed and determined to not really have a skill, the natural position for her is Head of State.

 Steele’s style is polished in style and she has a marked ability to break her dialogue down to its raw form.
 Each character is distinct and well formed with regional patois employed when appropriate.
 There’s a sense of familiarity in the text without the feeling as though it was something a reader may have encountered in other works of fiction.
-I thoroughly enjoyed Queenie’s Teapot.
+I thoroughly enjoyed Queenie’s Teapot A Political Satire.

 So why did I give it four stars on the book buying sites?
 The ending felt a bit like a cop-out.
 I think there were a lot of ways it could have gone to be more compelling and the way the author chose, lets down the quality of the work preceding it.
 It’s a great read.
 If you like political satire, give Queenie’s Teapot a look.